korby/deployer/README.md

 # Deployer
-Allow to deploy several branches of a same repository in different path on each server/.
+Allow to deploy several branches of a same repository in different path on many servers.
 Example:
 serverX:/var/vhosts/branch1
 serverX:/var/vhosts/branch2